cckcoder/the_kube_bible/README.md

 > A job is another kind of resource that's exposed by the Kube API in the end job will create one or multiple Pods to execute a command defined by you.
+Pods to be terminated once they have completed their task.
+This is where the Jobs resource will help you

 * Exmaples of typical use case
   * Taking a backup of a database